 - Actions - interact with devices such as turn on a light.

 Similar to automations, repeatable actions that can be run.
 The difference between scripts and automations is that scripts do not have triggers like automations.
 This means that scripts cannot automatically run unless they are used in an automation.
 Scripts are particularly useful if you perform the same actions in different automations or trigger them from a dashboard.
 For information on how to create scripts, refer to the scripts documentation.

 Scenes allow you to create predefined settings for your devices.
-Likened to driving mode on phones, driver profiles in cars, it can change an environment to suite you.
-For example, your environment for watching films may have dimmer lighting, TV is switched on and higher volume.
+Similar to a driving mode on phones, or driver profiles in cars, it can change an environment to suit you.
+For example, your watching films scene may dim the lighting, switch on the TV and increase its volume.
 This can be saved as a scene and used without having to set individual devices every time.

-Depending on your installation type, you may have the ability to install third party add-ons.
+Depending on your installation type, you can install third party add-ons.
 Add-ons are usually apps that can be run with Home Assistant but provide a quick and easy way to install, configure, and run within Home Assistant.
 Add-ons provide additional functionality whereas integrations connect Home Assistant to other apps.